playcanvas/developer.playcanvas.com/content/user-manual/designer/scene-settings.md

 To find out more about gamma correction, read [this GPU Gems chapter](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch24.html).

+### Tonemapping

+Tonemapping is the process of compressing High Dynamic Range (HDR) colors into limited Low Dynamic Range (e.g. into visible monitor output values).
+There are two options for tonemapping.

+* **Linear:** imply scales HDR colors by exposure.
+* **Filmic:** More sophisticated curve, good at softening overly bright spots, while preserving dark shades as well.

+Linear tonemapping is active by default, it's simply (color * exposure).
+You can tweak exposure to make quick changes to brightness.
+Note that it's not just simple brightness à la Photoshop because your input can be HDR. e.g. If you have a light source with intensity = 8, it will still be quite bright (4) after exposure = 0.5.
+So, all visible things won't just fade out linearly.

+Filmic tonemapping is a good choice in high-contrast environments, like scenes lit by bright Sun, or interiors with bright lights being close to walls/ceiling.
+It will nicely remap out-of-range super bright values to something more perceptually realistic (our eyes and film do tonemapping as well, we don't see physically linear values).
+Well, ask any photographer: nobody likes to leave extremely bright spots as well as pitch black spots on a photo.
+Filmic tonemapping gives you nice abilities to get rid of such spots.

+### Exposure

+The exposure value tweaks the overall brightness of the scene.

+### Skybox

+The Skybox is a [cubemap] asset that is rendered behind your 3D scene.
+This lets your use a set of 6 2D images to display the distant world beyond the 3D models in your scene.

+To add a skybox, create a cubemap asset and then select it using the asset picker.

 ## Physics Settings

 Physics settings affect the simulation of all the rigid body components in your scene.